sparkplug/momoapi-node/README.md

 ## Disbursement

-The collections client can be created with the following paramaters.
+The disbursements client can be created with the following paramaters.
 Note that the `userID` and `userSecret` for production are provided on the MTN OVA dashboard;

 - `primaryKey`: Primary Key for the `Disbursements` product.
 - `userId`: For sandbox, use the one generated with the `momo-sandbox` command.